Immaculate Conception Cathedral, Nagasaki: History

 In 1865, the French priest Bernard Petitjean discovered that almost all the Urakami villagers were Christian.
-Even then Christianity was forbibbiden still for the locals, those rediscovered Kakure Kirishitan (Hidden Christians) were persecuted by the then central governments respecitively.
+Even then Christianity was forbidden still for the locals, those rediscovered Kakure Kirishitan (Hidden Christians) were persecuted by the then central governments respectively.
 Between 1869 and 1873, over 3,600 villagers were banished to exile by the newly installed government.
 During their exile, 650 died.
 The persecuted came back to their home village after 7 years exile in 1873, and decided to construct their own church.

 Construction of the original Urakami Cathedral, a brick Neo-Romanesque building, began in 1895, after a long-standing ban on Christianity was lifted.
 They purchased the land of the village chief where the humiliating interrogations had taken place for two centuries.
 The annual "fumi-e" interrogations required those present to tread upon an icon of the Virgin Mary or Jesus.
 They thought the place was appropriate considering their memory of the long persecution.
 Construction of the building was started by Father Francine and was completed under the direction of Father Regani.
 The frontal twin spires stood 64 meters high were constructed in 1875.
 When completed in 1925 (Taishō 14), until its destruction in 1945, it was the largest Christian structure in the Asia-Pacific region.

 The atomic bomb that fell on Nagasaki on August 9, 1945, detonated in Urakami only 500 m (1640 ft) from the cathedral, completely destroying it.
 As the Feast of the Assumption of Mary (August 15) was near, Mass was held on the day and was well attended.
 The resultant collapse and heat-wave cindered and buried all those present in the cathedral.
 The destruction of the cathedral hit the religious community of Nagasaki the hardest, as they viewed it as a loss of spirituality.
 It had such an impact, that noted playwright Tanaka Chikao wrote his most successful play, Head of Mary, about the efforts of Christians in Nagasaki to reconstitute their faith by rebuilding the Virgin Mary.